c0ded00d1e12/ecen224/_labs/debugging.md

 sudo apt install gdb
 ```

 According to their [homepage](https://www.sourceware.org/gdb/), "GDB, the GNU Project debugger, allows you to see what is going on `inside' another program while it executes -- or what another program was doing at the moment it crashed."
 This the default program we will be using to debug the code in this class.
 This program has several modes of operation, including a terminal and graphical interface.
+You will be using GDB for the [Bomb programming assignment]({% link _programming-assignments/bomb-lab.md %}), so it is worth spending some time now to get familiar with it.

 #### VSCode C/C++
 More modern tools like VSCode have built-in extensions to interface with GDB and provide a more modern experience.
 To enable this on your Pi Z2W, follow the following steps in a **Remote - SSH** session that is connected to your Pi Z2W: